 Expanding the Georgia Express Lanes Network

-The MMIP includes five express lanes projects, which will expand the Georgia Express Lanes network.
-Express lanes are travel options for motorists and bus transit customers to bypass congestion for a free-flowing commute.
-The lanes are a choice that provide more reliable trip times and improves traffic flow.
+The MMIP will expand the Georgia Express Lanes network.
+Express lanes are travel options for motorists and transit customers to bypass congestion for a free-flowing commute.
+The lanes are a new mobility choice that provides more reliable trip times and improves traffic flow.
 Click here to learn more about the Georgia Express Lanes network.

 Proven Success on the Northwest Corridor Express Lanes (Pre-COVID-19):